gohugoio/hugo/content/content-management/front-matter.md

 : the meta keywords for the content.

 `layout`
-: the layout Hugo should look for in the [lookup order][] when rendering this content.
+: the layout Hugo should select from the [lookup order][] when rendering the content.

 `lastmod`
 : the datetime at which the content was last modified.

 `linktitle`
 : used for creating links to content; if set, Hugo defaults to using the `linktitle` before the `title`.
-Hugo can also [order lists of content by `linktitle`][bylinktitle]
+Hugo can also [order lists of content by `linktitle`][bylinktitle].

 `markup`
-: **experimental**; specify `"rst"` for reStructuredText (requires`rst2html`) or `"md"` (default) for Markdown
+: **experimental**; specify `"rst"` for reStructuredText (requires`rst2html`) or `"md"` (default) for Markdown.

 `publishdate`
-: If in the future, content will not be rendered unless `hugo` is called with `--buildFuture`
+: if in the future, content will not be rendered unless the `--buildFuture` flag is passed to `hugo`.

 `slug`
-: appears as the tail of the URL.
-When used, it will override the segment of the URL based on the filename.
+: appears as the tail of the output URL.
+A value specified in front matter will override the segment of the URL based on the filename.

 `taxonomies`
-: these will use the field name of the plural form of the index (see `tags` and `categories` in the above front matter examples).
+: these will use the field name of the plural form of the index; see the `tags` and `categories` in the above front matter examples.

 `title`
 : the title for the content.